onesevengraphix/website/contact.md

 layout: contact
 ---

-We are glad to accommodate you Mondays to Saturdays.
+We are open to accommodate you Mondays to Saturdays.

 | Day       | Opening Hours   |
 | --------- | --------------- |